gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-cube-maps.md

   // Multiply the position by the matrix. gl_Position = u_matrix * a_position;

   // Pass a normal.
-Since the positions
+Since the positions are
   // centered around the origin we can just
   // pass the position
   v_normal = normalize(a_position.xyz);